Samir-Mulla/UI-practice/README.md

 # HTML + CSS Layout Practice Project

-This project is dedicated to practicing and learning fundamental UI concepts and techniques using HTML and CSS.
-It serves as a platform for experimenting with various design elements and layouts, as well as understanding how to create responsive designs that adapt to different screen sizes.
+This UI layout project is to revise and practice the layout to make the website responsive.

 ## Technologies and Tools